klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 ### `Mutation`

 `Mutation` converts `useMutation` into component with render prop.
 It has the following props:
-- `type: string`: refer to useMutation
+- `type: string`: type of mutation action, refer to `getMutation` from the core library
+- `requestKey: string`: pass it if you used `requestKey` in mutation action, refer to `getMutation` from the core library
 - `selector`: if you already have a mutation selector, pass it here instead of type
-- `requestKey`: string: refer to useMutation
 - `children` - render function receiving object with loading flag and error property
 - `component` - alternative prop to children, you can pass your custom component here, which will receive loading and error props, plus any additional props passed to Mutation